ScoutPalDB Template Center Login

 - You can use the PDA File Explorer to organize your templates into separate

-into the database file location.
-Be sure to do Step 7 after pasting in a
+the database file location.
+Be sure to do the preceding settings/ok step after

 - To test a template, tap in the test code "X42" instead of an ISBN/UPC.

-active database each time you tap [Seek], so you can quickly see how a template
+database each time you tap [Seek], so you can quickly see how a template will

 - Things to check if a template does not seem to work for you:

-- It should have an Internet Explorer icon, and if you tap on it in Pocket PC File Explorer, it should open in an Internet Explorer window.
+you tap on it, it should open in an Internet Explorer window, although

 - Be sure that the path is composed with back-slashes (\), not forward-slashes